How much do you charge?

 What happens if my footage is lost?

-If footage is lost, we will reshoot at no additional cost.
+If footage is lost, reshoots will happen at no additional cost within the original scope of the agreement.
 Note: this has never happened in nearly a decade of client work.

 How large is your crew?

 This is dependent on the needs of your project.
 A skeleton crew involves the director, a gaffer, and audio operator.
 Most shoots involve 3-10 people.
-For national TV commercials, we can employ up to 50 people.
+For national TV commercials, a crew of 15-20 may be employed.

 How many times am I allowed to revise my video?

 Most projects usually get revised three times, but we are flexible with clients.
-As long as the video has not yet been audio mixed, we are flexible with the revision process and will not charge for additional revisions.
+As long as the video has not yet been audio mixed, we are flexible with the revision process and will not charge for additional revisions within reason and within the scope of the original agreement.

 What’s the best way to set up a meeting?